The Role of Chief State Election Officials in Election Security:

 A majority of members of the National Association of Secretaries of State (NASS) serve as their state's designated chief election official, overseeing the conduct of elections according to law.
-Ensuring the integrity of the voting process is central to this role, which includes cybersecurity and contingency planning, as well as providing administrative and technical support for local election officials.
+Safeguarding the integrity of the voting process is central to this role, which includes cybersecurity and contingency planning, as well as providing administrative and technical support for local election officials.

-All states consider themselves a target for bad actors and are working continuously to protect elections from cyber and physical threats.
-NASS members work with private sector companies, the National Guard, the federal government, universities, researchers and others to secure their state’s elections systems.
+All states consider their election infrastructure a target for bad actors and work continuously to protect elections from cyber and physical threats.
+NASS members work with private sector companies, the federal government, other state government officials, the National Guard, universities, researchers and others to secure their state’s elections systems and prepare incident response plans.

 While remaining a state and local responsibility, on January 6, 2017, elections were designated as critical infrastructure by the U.S. Department of Homeland Security (DHS).
-NASS members initially voted to oppose this designation over concerns about possible federal overreach, however, Secretaries of State and other election officials have worked with the federal government to ensure this designation functions in a positive and effective way.
+Secretaries of State and other election officials have worked with the federal government to ensure this designation functions in a productive way that respects state authority over elections.

-The Election Infrastructure Subsector Government Coordinating Council (EIS-GCC) was established in October 2017 to open communications channels and guide future collaborative election security endeavors.
+The Election Infrastructure Subsector Government Coordinating Council (EIS-GCC) was established in October 2017 to open communication channels and guide collaborative election security endeavors.
 Secretaries of State were integral in the Council’s establishment and serve as key members, providing invaluable information on state election procedures and structures.
-2020-2021 NASS EIS-GCC representatives can be found here.
+Through the EIS-GCC, NASS and its members collaborate with several federal agencies including, DHS, the U.S. Election Assistance Commission (EAC), the Federal Bureau of Investigations (FBI), and the Office of the Director of National Intelligence (ODNI).